Domestic travel, airline hubs the latest hit as coronavirus curbs tighten

 More than 570,000 flights to, from and within, China alone were canceled from Jan.
 1 to March 16, flight data provider Cirium says.

-Reporting by Jamie Freed; Additional reporting by Alexander Cornwell in Dubai, Stella Qiu in Beijing, Ben Blanchard in Taipei and David Shepardson in Washington; Editing by Lincoln Feast and Clarence Fernandez
+Reporting by Jamie Freed; Additional reporting by Alexander Cornwell in Dubai, Stella Qiu in Beijing, Ben Blanchard in Taipei, David Shepardson in Washington and Sudip Kar-Gupta and Laura Marchioro in Paris; Editing by Lincoln Feast and Clarence Fernandez